WordPress/gutenberg/packages/block-editor/README.md

 ### useSettings

-Hook that retrieves the given setting for the block instance in use.
+Hook that retrieves the given settings for the block instance in use.

 It looks up the settings first in the block instance hierarchy.
-If none is found, it'll look it up in the block editor store.
+If none are found, it'll look them up in the block editor settings.

 _Parameters_

--   _paths_ `string[]`: The path to the setting.
+-   _paths_ `string[]`: The paths to the settings.

 _Returns_